mbrewer05/csc307-team3project/README.md

 Be sure to have the proper .env file with encryption key and mongo server credentials.

-# Setting up Front Enviornment
+# Setting up Frontend Enviornment

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Be sure to have npm installed.